MileHacker Logo

 Yueyang's history stretches back over two millennia, making it a city deeply rooted within China's past.
 Its strategic placement at the confluence of major waterways always gave it prominence.
 The city served as a military stronghold, a trading port, and a cultural focal point throughout various dynasties.
 Archaeological evidence dates human settlement in the area to the Neolithic period, with continuous development through the Warring States period, when it formed part of the ancient Chu Kingdom.

 The city gained particular renown during the Song Dynasty (960-1279 AD), largely due to the iconic Yueyang Tower.
-This tower, originally built for military purposes during the Three Kingdoms period (220-280 AD), later became a gathering place for scholars and poets.
+This tower, originally built for military purposes during the Trio of Kingdoms period (220-280 AD), later became a gathering place for scholars and poets.
 Fan Zhongyan, a prominent Song Dynasty statesman and writer, immortalized the tower in his famous prose, "Memorial to Yueyang Tower."
 His essay, which features the timeless line "Be the first to worry about the world's troubles and the last to enjoy its joys," cemented Yueyang Tower's place in Chinese literary history.

 Yueyang Tower